These Vegan Chocolate Truffles are the most delicious treat – they’re melt-in-your-mouth silky, super creamy and perfectly sweet.

 Drain soaked cashews and add to a food processor along with all the other ingredients*

 Taste and adjust flavour accordingly

-Keep truffles in an airtight container in the fridge for up to a week
+Keep truffles in an airtight container in the fridge for up to 5 days

 *If your food processor isn’t very powerful, it may have trouble with the cacao butter.
 In this case, melt the cacao butter first using a bain-marie before adding to the food processor.

 Disclosure: This posts contains affiliate links to Amazon.
 If you click through and purchase any of these films, a small percentage will come to me, with no extra cost to you!
 This income will go towards the running of this blog – thank you.